hahleung/Notes/README.md

 # Notes

-This program is written is Ruby, using Rack.
+This program is written in Ruby, using Rack for website part.

 For launching web application:
 - `rackup` when you are in the root of the application